 I had no expectations when I signed up to be an Uber driver in Hartford, Connecticut, and then in Knoxville, Tennessee, returning to my home state after nearly eight years.
-I’d walked out on my corporate job up yonder at thirty years old, going through one of the crises that comes on when it’s time to take stock of where you’ve let life get.
-I didn’t have a wife or kids and hadn’t helped anyone but myself in longer than I care to admit.
-That was all back when I lived up yonder and owned a condo and spent on one dinner what my grandmother spends on one month’s worth of groceries.
-I’d gotten caught up in “first-world” problems, or “white boy” problems, or whatever politically incorrect qualifier you want to use to say that I’d quit appreciating my circumstances, started creating perceived chips on my shoulder to justify my own unhappiness with the above-average norm, frustrated with how simple and unsatisfying it’d been to go from lower-middle-class to a tad better than middle.
+I’d walked out on my job as a Senior Editor for ESPN at thirty years old with enough money saved to just drive people around when I got bored.
+I didn’t have a partner or kids and hadn’t helped anyone but myself in longer than I care to admit.
+I’d gotten caught up in “white privilege” problems, or “white male” problems, or whatever qualifier you want to use to say that I’d quit appreciating my circumstances, started creating perceived chips on my shoulder to justify my own unhappiness with the above-average norm, frustrated with how simple and unsatisfying it’d been to go from lower-middle-class to a tad better than middle.

-“We’re headed to the credit union,” Leroy said from the backseat.
+“We’re headed to the credit union,” Eugene said from the backseat.
 “Then on to get something to eat, if that’s alright.”
-Leroy’s mother piped up: “I reckon this is the last time I’ll be gettin into town for a while.
+Eugene’s mother piped up: “I reckon this is the last time I’ll be gettin into town for a while.
 Surgery on Sunday.
 Doctor has to straighten out my intestines, found a blind loop of all things.
-Liquid diet startin soon, my last supper, I guess you’d say.”
+Liquid diet starting soon, my last supper, I guess you’d say.”

 “I’ve worked awful hard most of my life,” she said, “and it’s caught up to me.”